Axway/amplify-fusion-labs/cloud-integration/assets/salesforce-connection.md

     - Subdomain: You can get your domain by clicking on the Avatar on the top right corner of Salesforce application and copy what comes before ".my.saleforce.com"
       ![salesforce17](salesforce-connection/salesforce17.png)

-    - Version: 46.0, 57.0 etc.  You can get the available API versions by calling the service <https://{subdomain}.my.salesforce.com/services/data> in your browser.
+    - Version: 60.0.
+You can get the available API versions by calling the service <https://{subdomain}.my.salesforce.com/services/data> in your browser.

   - ClientID: Paste the Consumer Key of the Salesforce app